Aweryn/dbstarter-core/README.md

 This plugin can be used by anyone but is built according to specific guidelines set by Don & Branco.

 The plugin includes various tools to help build new WordPress sites with ACF.
-It automatically creates clones of new field groups, adds it to a flexible layout as a clone and also generates PHP or Laravel Blade templates of your layouts with dynamic variables.
+It automatically creates layouts of new field groups, adds it to a defined flexible content field as a clone and also generates PHP or Laravel Blade templates of your layouts with dynamic variables.

 ## Requirements